The Best Kerala Itinerary for 7 Days or More

-In this post, I’ll share with you the best Kerala itinerary based on my experience of travelling to the state again and again in the last 6 years.
+In this post, Iโll share with you the best road trip itinerary for Kerala based on my experience of travelling to the state again and again in the last 6 years.

-Kerala is a culturally rich, liberal, and breathtakingly beautiful state in India.
-Vastly different from the northern side of India and planning what to do on a limited time can be overwhelming.
+Kerala is a culturally rich, liberal, and breathtakingly beautiful state of southern India.
+It's vastly different from the northern side of India both in landscape and cuisine.
+So, planning what to do here on a limited time can be overwhelming.

-So, in this post, I present to you a detailed 7-day itinerary of Kerala with ideas to modify it for longer or even shorter durations.
+I will help with your Kerala trip planning with an itinerary for Kerala for 7 days with ideas to modify it for longer or even shorter durations.

-If you already have a basic knowledge about Kerala, then skip to this section.
+If you already have a basic knowledge about the state, then jump to the Kerala itinerary.

 I've tried to cover all bases in the post to help you plan a trip to Kerala.
 Expand the table of contents below and jump to the relevant section if you want to.